solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 For a more in-depth look at the code change for this feature, reference [here](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commitdiff;h=97da48246d34807196b404626f019c767b7af0df).

-### Allow a COPY FROM value to map to a column's DEFAULT
+### Task 5: Allow a COPY FROM value to map to a column's DEFAULT

 ```sql
 CREATE TABLE default_test(c1 INT PRIMARY KEY, c2 TEXT DEFAULT 'the_default_value') ;